ambujraj/AmbSQL/README.md

 # Installation
 > Download the AmbSQL.exe file from https://github.com/ambujraj/AmbSQL/releases and run it on Your PC.
+> AmbSQL can also be downloaded from https://ambujraj.github.io/AmbSQL/download/.

 # Contributors
 > Check the list of contributors [here](https://github.com/ambujraj/AmbSQL/blob/master/CREDITS)